tinode/chat/API.md

     },
     ...
   ],
+  tags: [ // array of tags that the topic or user (in case of "me" topic) is indexed by
+	"email:alice@example.com", "tel:1234567890"
+  ],
   del: {
 	clear: 3, // ID of the latest applicable 'delete' transaction
 	delseq: [{low: 15}, {low: 22, hi: 28}, ...], // ranges of IDs of deleted messages